portellam/powerstate-virtmanager/README.md

 ## Contents
 ### Why?
 The virtual machine manager application `virt-manager` does not (currently) have the option to wake a VM from Sleep.
-That is unfortunate, as a VM cannot be awaken from normal and expected means.
-For example, wake from keyboard or network activity.
-This application fixes that issue, with a nice Frontend to boot.
+In other words, as a VM cannot be awaken by an input device, unfortunately.
+For example, a physical or virtual "power on", button, keyboard input, or network activity.
+This application includes the ability to wake from Sleep and Hibernation, and the other related features from `virt-manager`.

 ### Related Projects
 | Project                                 | Codeberg          | GitHub          |